huaweicloud/terraform-provider-huaweicloud/docs/resources/obs_bucket.md

   You can, however, suspend versioning on that bucket.

 * `logging` - (Optional) A settings of bucket logging (documented below).

+* `quota` - (Optional) Specifies bucket storage quota.
+Must be a positive integer in the unit of byte.
+The maximum storage quota is 2<sup>63</sup> – 1 bytes.
+The default bucket storage quota is 0, indicating that the bucket storage quota is not limited.

 * `website` - (Optional) A website object (documented below).
 * `cors_rule` - (Optional) A rule of Cross-Origin Resource Sharing (documented below).
 * `lifecycle_rule` - (Optional) A configuration of object lifecycle management (documented below).